Central Park mandarin duck: Sighting and public attention

 Paul Sweet, Collection Manager in the Department of Ornithology at the American Museum of Natural History, criticized the enthusiasm for the duck.
 Though he credited the phenomenon with raising interest in birding, he pointed out the dangers that exotic species pose to native species in general and compared the experience of seeing an escaped duck in Central Park to seeing a bird in a zoo: "In British birder parlance, this is a 'plastic' duck, an escaped pet, one that can be bought online.
-It is not a rare bird or a first record or anything of that nature, so to me, of zero ornithological interest."
-Even within city limits, there are several other mandarin ducks at zoos, according to AMNY.
-Both Sweet and WNYC News urged redirecting public interest to the many attractive native species found in New York, like the wood ducks which also frequent Central Park.
-Audubon editor Andrew Del-Colle echoed similar sentiments in an "open letter" to the duck, telling it that it was not "that special".
-Others criticized the behavior of people watching the bird for violating birding ethics by feeding it bread or trying to get it to move to where it could be seen more easily.
+He is not a rare bird or a first record or anything of that nature, so to me, of zero ornithological interest."
+Even within city limits, there are several other Mandarin ducks at zoos—at the majority of zoos nationwide, as well—according to AMNY; however, those captive birds never seemed to attract this level of public or media attention.
+Both Sweet and WNYC News urged redirecting public interest to the many attractive native species found in New York, like the North American wood duck, a native species that also frequents Central Park, and is the Mandarin duck's closest relative.
+Audubon editor Andrew Del-Colle echoed similar sentiments in an "open letter" to the duck, telling him that he was not "that special".
+Others criticized the behavior of people watching the bird for violating birding ethics by feeding him bread or trying to get him to move to where he could be seen more easily.

 Gothamist's Jen Carlson likened its public attention to a cult, with its crowd of onlookers by the Central Park Pond "[taking] on an apocalyptic circus vibe on weekends.
 Part Audubon field trip, part Burning Man."
-In other articles, she wrote about some of the reasons it may have become so popular, making a comparison to the role of ducks in The Catcher in the Rye, symbolizing "all we have that is good anymore."
+In other articles, she wrote about some of the reasons he may have become so popular, making a comparison to the role of ducks in The Catcher in the Rye, symbolizing "all we have that is good anymore."

 Origin

 There are small populations of mandarin ducks in the United States formed by escaped or released domestic ducks, but none near New York.
-Its native range is East Asia.
+Their native range is East Asia.

-The Central Park duck's origin is unknown, but New York is too far from its natural territories for it to have simply gotten lost during migration, which accounts for some other rare sightings.
-Observers quickly noted a band around its leg suggesting it had been captive.
-Zoos denied ownership, and the type of band used indicated a private owner from whom it had likely escaped.
+The Central Park duck's origin is unknown, but New York is too far from his natural territories for him to have simply gotten lost during migration, which accounts for some other rare sightings.
+Observers quickly noted a band around its leg suggesting he had been captive.
+Zoos denied ownership, and the type of band used indicated a private owner from whom he had likely escaped.
 Nobody stepped forward to claim ownership, perhaps because ducks are illegal to have as pets in the city.
 Tom Moorman of Ducks Unlimited told the L.A.
-Times that it likely settled in Central Park because it was already a hotspot for other ducks.
-The New York City Parks Department announced that it would monitor the duck through the 2018–19 winter, and would not try to capture it unless it needed help.
+Times that the duck likely settled in Central Park because it was already a hotspot for other ducks.
+The New York City Parks Department announced that it would monitor the duck through the 2018–19 winter, and would not try to capture him unless he needed help.